Man arrested for allegedly shooting dead National Conference leader TS Wazir

 “On Sunday, we received information that Harmeet will meet someone near Jammu border as he was searching for a new hideout,” Deputy Commissioner of Police (Special Cell) Sanjeev Kumar Yadav said.
 “Our team then laid a trap and the accused was nabbed.”

 The police recovered a sophisticated pistol with a live round from Singh.
-Singh is the third person to be arrested in connection with the case, according to PTI.
+He is the third person to be arrested in connection with the case, according to PTI.

-The fourth accused, 31-year-old Harpreet Singh is still absconding.
-Harpreet Singh was an acquaintance of Wazir and he instigated Harmeet Singh to kill the National Conference leader, according to police.
+The fourth accused, 31-year-old Harpreet Singh, is still absconding.
+Harpreet Singh was an acquaintance of Wazir and he instigated Harmeet Singh to kill the National Conference leader, according to the police.

 Why Harmeet Singh allegedly killed Wazir?

-According to statements given by Harmeet Singh in preliminary interrogation, his differences with Wazir date back three years, Yadav said, according to the Hindustan Times.
+According to statements given by Harmeet Singh in preliminary interrogation, his differences with Wazir date back three years, Yadav said, reported the Hindustan Times.
 Harmeet Singh said that he had been removed from the post of an officer bearer at a local gurudwara committee in Jammu.

-On August 22, Harmeet Singh came to Delhi for formalities related to his son’s visit to Canada visa.
+On August 22, Harmeet Singh came to Delhi to get his son’s visa.
 He was staying at Harpreet Singh’s flat, the officer said.

 Meanwhile, a few days later, Wazir told Harpreet Singh that he too was coming to Delhi for boarding a flight to Canada on September 3.
 Wazir also wanted to stay at Harpreet Singh’s flat.